-Like its predecessor, the game introduces 3 different types units in the game:
+As its predecessor, the game introduces three different types of units in the game:

-Sea combat enters a 3rd Person Perspective view point where you can control several ships at once.
-During Sea Combat the aim of the game is to sink the opposing fleet by firing cannons or by boarding and capturing the ship.
+Sea combat enters a top down tactical map, where the player can control several ships at once.
+During sea combat, the aim of the game is to sink the opposing fleet by firing cannons or by boarding and capturing the ship.

 Part of the Following Groups